mobify/workshop--adaptivejs-site-1x/README.md

         return homeUI;
     });
     ```

+    Finally, save the `home.js` view script and close it.

 6. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
 On the command line, enter the `grunt preview` command to start the preview.
 7. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
 Use the `http://www.merlinspotions.com/` URL for the Site URL form field.